DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 The members of the refugee camp, which include Emeric, a melancholy older man, and Magda, a grief-stricken young woman, can share the following information:

-* The Barovian refugees arrived at Vallaki's gates a few days ago, but were barred from entering.
+* The Barovian refugees arrived at Vallaki's gates a few weeks ago, but were barred from entering.
 When they attempted to breach the gates by force, the guards summoned a man they called Izek, who bore a twisted devil's arm and conjured fire to drive the refugees back.
 * Since then, the refugees have set up camp outside the town's walls, clustering together for protection and warmth.
 They've managed to secure some minor necessities, such as the tents, by bribing the guards at the gates, but have been unable to persuade the guards to allow them entry or to even invite the town's Baron to discuss their plight.
 * Swarms of bats and packs of wolves have plagued the camp each night since they've arrived.
 Thankfully, no one has died yet, but several refugees have been wounded.
 * Due to losses they suffered on the road and the threat of the Devil in Castle Ravenloft, the refugees are unwilling to risk the journey back home, instead hoping to wait until the Baron sees reason and allows them to enter the walls.
 * Roughly one-quarter of the refugees have become addicted to "dream pastries," a foodstuff sold by the peddler Morgantha.
 These refugees seek an escape from the misery and despair of their situation.
 Those who eat a dream pastry fall into a trance as described in <span class="citation">Dream Pastries (p.
 125)</span>.

 The refugees are lost in despair.
-Many are cold toward Ireena, and all are unwilling to accept her offers of help.
-Some blame her, as well as Ismark "the Lesser" and the late Burgomaster of Barovia, for their failure to protect them from Strahd's awakening and invasion.
-Others recall a superstition that red-haired Barovian woman bring misfortune, and suggest that Ireena herself has brought a curse upon their people.
-None have any wish to deal with her further.
+Some recall a superstition that red-haired Barovian woman bring misfortune, and suggest that Ireena herself has brought a curse upon their people.
+Few have any wish to deal with her further.

 Following her interaction with the refugees, Ireena is enraged by the Baron's callousness, and vows to make her best efforts to secure entry for the refugees into Vallaki.

-> [!abstract]+ **Gertruda's Disappearance**
-> If the players inquire about Gertruda's fate with the refugees, they solemnly share that she hasn't been seen, and likely never made it to Vallaki.
 ### The Guards at the Gates
 The guards at the gates largely act as described in <span class="citation">Town Gates (p.
 95)</span>.
 One has a silvered spear, while the other has a quiver containing a dozen crossbow bolts, half of which are silvered.